storj/storj/docs/design/disqualification.md

 Disqualified nodes may not be used for upload, therefore they should not be returned from node selection proceses of any sort.
 There is no reason to update the statistics of disqualified nodes.

 The list of disqualified nodes should change infrequently, but could grow large over time.
+If in the long run, the list of disqualified nodes becomes very large, it may benefit us to move it to its own data store rather than using a disqualified flag.

 ### Handling Disqualified Nodes